 Like this article about expat life in Shanghai?
 Pin it!

 This article about living in Shanghai contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no extra cost to you.
-Thanks!
+I may receive a commission for purchases made through this link, at no additional cost to you.